Life insurance vs. Roth IRA for retirement saving

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Using a life insurance policy as an investment tool isn’t the best primary choice for retirement savings because it’s expensive and comes with more risk.
+Traditional retirement accounts like Roth IRAs are usually the best vehicles to save for retirement.
+Using a life insurance policy as an investment tool isn’t as effective as an IRA because it’s expensive and comes with more risk.

-But if you’ve already maximized annual contributions to traditional retirement accounts and have income to spare, permanent life insurance may be a good supplemental option for you.
+But if you’re a high-net-worth individual who has maximized your contributions to traditional retirement accounts, and have income to spare, a permanent life insurance policy with a cash value account could be a good way to supplement your retirement plan.

 Key takeaways